 I asked my tour guide which of the four languages he could speak, he said "all of them".
 Bloody show-off.
 I bet he doesn't have a 450+ day streak on Duolingo.

 Aruba is also notable that despite having a modest of population of around 100,000, it has more than 50,000 cars.
 Despite this, there are no traffic lights on the island.
-And while there are certainly traffic jams, pedestrians need not fear when crossing a busy round.
+And while there are certainly traffic jams, pedestrians need not fear when crossing a busy road.
 More often than not, they just have to glance at the other side of the road and the incredibly friendly motorists will stop to let you across.

 Accommodation